Eel-tailed catfish

 The eel-tailed catfish (Tandanus tandanus) is a species of catfish (order Siluriformes) of the family Plotosidae.
 This fish is also known as dewfish, freshwater catfish, jewfish, and tandan.

 This species is a freshwater fish native to the Murray-Darling river system of eastern Australia.
-The scientific name for eel-tailed catfish comes from a name for the fish in an unidentified Aboriginal Australian language - Tandan - which Major Thomas Livingston Mitchell recorded on his 1832 expedition.
+The scientific name for eel-tailed catfish comes from a name for the fish in an unidentified Aboriginal Australian language — Tandan — which Major Thomas Livingston Mitchell recorded on his 1832 expedition.

 Description

 Eel-tailed catfish commonly grow to about 50.0 cm and weigh about 1.8 kg.
 Fish of this species may grow up to about 90.0 cm and weigh up to 6.0 kg.
 Eel-tailed catfish may live up to about 8 years.

-Eel-tailed catfish have large head with thick and fleshy lips and tubular nostrils.
+Eel-tailed catfish have large heads with thick and fleshy lips and tubular nostrils.
 The skin is tough and smooth.
-Body coloration in adults vary from olive-green to brown, black or purplish on their backs and white on the underside.
+Body coloration in adults varies from olive-green to brown, black or purplish on their backs and white on the underside.

 A downturned mouth with fleshy lips surrounded by a number of barbels assist them with feeding.
 They are a solid, almost cylindrical, elongate fish, with the posterior half of their body tapering into a pointed eel-like tail.
 A continuous fin margin surrounds this tapering posterior half of the body.
 Their eyes are small.

 The eel-tail catfish has 4 pairs of barbels surrounding the mouth, and sharp serrated dorsal- and pectoral-fin spines which are venomous and can cause a very painful wound.